dudash/openshiftexamples-cicdpipeline/README.md

 *If you don't like the CLI, another option is to create and project and import the template via the web console:*
  > Create a new project, select `Import YAML/JSON` and then upload the raw file from this repo: `pipeline_instant_template.yaml`.

+## How to use this?
+Once you've created the pipeline (as described above) you can kick off a new pipeline build via the CLI or the web console.

+The CLI command is:
+> `oc XXXX`

 ## Why pipelines?